aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/cells-helper/names-and-indices/_index.md

 Cell Name at [2, 2]: C3

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-CellsHelperClass-IndexToName-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-CellsHelperClass-IndexToName-1.java" >}}
 ## **Get Row and Column Indices from Cell Name**
 It is possible to find a row and column index of the cell from its name.
 This article explains how.